localdevices/pyorc/docs/user-guide/cross_section/index.rst

               water_level_options:
                 length: 10  # meaning we extend the polygon in up-to-downstream direction to 10 meters instead of 2.
                 padding: 1.0  # make the polygons wider than the default 0.5 meters.
+                bank: "near"  # in case the nearest bank offers full visibility, we may choose to look for the water level on the nearest shore to the camera.
+Choose "both" for seeking the optimal on both banks

         Finally, you can also supply a signal-to-noise threshold (``s2n_thres``) to judge whether the detected water level is distinct enough.
 By default this value is 3.0 meaning that the optimal minimum score must be at least